Almost Sure Existence of Global Solutions for Supercritical Semilinear Wave Equations

 which gives $\alpha=s_p:=\frac{p-3}{p-1}$, so that and the Grönwall lemma proves the non blow-up of $E(t)$, provided $\|\nabla ^{s_p} z\|_{L^{\infty}_{T,x}} < +\infty$ which is the case for initial data in $\mathcal{H}^{s_p+\varepsilon}$, thanks to probabilistic improvement of the Strichartz estimates that we will prove later.

-In our context it will not be possible to construct such a strong solution $v$, even locally in time because of the lack of local Cauchy theory for energy supercritical wave equations.
+In our context it will not be possible to construct such a global strong solution $v$.
 However the strategy used in \cite{burq} applies: this is the strategy one uses to construct Leray solutions in the context of the Navier-Stokes equations, which consists in first finding approximate solutions $u_n=z_n+v_n$ that are global in time.
 Then the previous energy estimate provides uniform bounds for $v_n$ that allow strong compactness arguments in order to pass to the limit.